Long Island (proposed state)

 Long Island, a large island directly south of New England, has made attempts in the past to secede from New York and become its own state.
 Mentions of Long Island secession range from 1896 to 2010.
 The proposed 51st state has also speculated the combination of Nassau and Suffolk counties into one county in order to reduce costs.

 The state of Long Island would include over 2.7 million people, not including the more populous west end of the island.
 Nassau County executive Ed Mangano came out in support of such a proposal in April 2010 and was said to be commissioning a study on it.

 Under Article Four, Section 3, clause 1 of the federal Constitution, both the New York State Legislature and the United States Congress would need to approve any secession from New York.
 The State Legislature has thus far resisted all attempts at secession.

-The Long Island statehood movement has been featured on the History Channel series How the States Got Their Shapes.